Hesperian Health Guides

 Glue ear

 Sometimes after sudden ear infections, thick and sticky fluid collects in the middle ear (this is called glue ear).
 Glue ear does not usually hurt and drains away down the tube to the nose after a few weeks, but sometimes it lasts for years.
-Glue ear often affects both ears and it makes the child partially deaf as long as it lasts.
+Glue ear often affects both ears and causes hearing loss as long as it lasts.
 Most cases of glue ear will heal without treatment.
 But if there is any pain, give an antibiotic by mouth as for acute infection.

 A young unhappy boy pulling his ear.